madmurphy/libconfini/dev/hackings/baremetal/README.md

 The `str2num.h` file, which amends `src/confini.h` (i.e. the public header), exports the function headers of what `str2num.c` implements.

-The `confini-header.c` file contains only a nominal workaround-amendment to `src/confini.c` (for facilitating the build system) that does not change the final C code compiled.
+The `confini-header.c` file contains only a nominal workaround-amendment for `src/confini.c` (for facilitating the build system) that does not change the final C code compiled.